orisi/orisi/PROTOCOL.md

 ```locktime``` tells us when oracle should check the condition for signing transaction

 ```condition``` for now - it's not used parameter - condition can be for example btcpricecheck in the future, but it's not yet implemented.

+*If you have ideas of what should be added to the protocol - please add an issue to [our issue tracker](https://github.com/orisi/orisi/issues)*